yarblade/WindowsService/README.md

 # WindowsService
-Library with common classes for creating windows services.
+Class Library with common classes for creating windows services.